As Canada's largest hotel with 1,590 rooms and a business operating in a

 sustainability commitment into actions.

-1. EarthCheck™ - an internationally recognized programme widely used by travel and tourism industry for the benchmarking and certification of operational practices The Chelsea Hotel, Toronto has been awarded Silver Certified status by EarthCheck for 2017, 2018, and 2019.
-It is an environmental management program for the travel and tourism industry.
-EarthCheck benchmarking provides an organization a vehicle for sustainability reporting and is based on the premise of continual improvement.
-To earn this recognition, the hotel was required to meet the requirements of the past year’s benchmarking, including the collection and submission of data to EarthCheck for review.
+1. EarthCheck™ is the world’s leading scientific benchmarking, certification and advisory group for travel and tourism.
+The Chelsea Hotel, Toronto has been awarded EarthCheck certification since 2017.
+EarthCheck benchmarking provides organizations with a vehicle for sustainability reporting and is based on the premise of continuous improvement.
+To earn recognition the Hotel is required to meet the requirements of the past year’s benchmarking including the collection and submission of data to EarthCheck; which is then audited for compliance.

 Click here to view the hotel’s 2020 performance report.